tomas-light/cheap-di/packages/cheap-di/README.md

 #### <a name="register-instance"></a> registerInstance

-If you want to register some instance as interface.
-Result is similar to singleton registration except the fact you have to instantiate class by your self
+If you want to register some instance as an interface, the result is similar to singleton registration, except that you have to instantiate the class yourself.

 ```ts
 import { container } from 'cheap-di';